 The final stage is the telogen phase, also known as the resting phase.
 This period lasts about three months, after which the hair falls out naturally.
 As one hair completes its cycle, a new hair begins to grow in its place.

-Understanding this cycle is crucial because disruptions at any stage can lead to hair loss or thinning.
+Understanding this cycle is crucial because disruptions at any stage can lead to thinning.

 Common Causes of Hair Loss